 There are many activities and programs for children and youth in the Citycity and within a 5five-mile radius.
 The Shoreline Children's Center operates after school programs in Lake Forest Park, Brookside, and Briarcrest elementary schools.
-There is a teen center located at The Rec in Shoreline and the YMCA facilitate Hang Time, an after-school program at Kellogg Middle School.
+There is a teen center located at The Rec in Shoreline; and-the City of Shoreline and the YMCA facilitate Hang Time, an after-school program at Kellogg Middle School.
 There are hundreds of programs and classes available through the City of Shoreline's recreation program at the Spartan Recreation Center and Shoreline Pool, most low-cost and-/or available with "resident" discounts.
-In the summer there are also day camps ranging from Day camps in the summer-operated by Shoreline, the YMCA, the Arts Council, the Kruckeberg Botanic Garden, and others-offer sports, to-and nature activities run by Shoreline, the Y, the Arts Council, the Kruckeberg Botanic Garden, and others.
+In the summer there are also day camps ranging fromDay camps in the summer-operated by Shoreline, the YMCA, the Arts Council, the Kruckeberg Botanic Garden, and others-offer sports, to-ants, to-and nature activitiesrum by Shoreline, the Y, the Arts Council, the Kruckeberg Botanic Garden, and others.

 Commented [CL4]: Section reviewed for grammar only; data and table will need to be updated.

-Transportation is sometimes cited as a problem for youth, as they require adults with cars in accessing to access these programs since they rely on adults with cars to transport them.
+Transportation is sometimes cited as a problem for youth, as they require adults with cars in accessingto access these programs since they rely on adults with cars to transport them.
 Carpooling can often and non-motorized transportation facilities could mitigate this issue.

-The City supports after after school youth programs, day camps and creative activities for youth.
-A Teen The Shoreline/Lake Forest Park Youth Court (SLFPYC) helps instill positive values and enables youth to serve others in their community.
+The City supports after-after-school youth programs, day camps and creative activities for youth.
+A TeenThe Shoreline/Lake Forest Park Youth Court (SLFPYC) helps instill positive values and enables youth to serve others in their community.
 Youth are recruited to serve on a commission and to participate in community service activities.
 The Youth Council's activities have included volunteering for work parties improving City parks, food packing for Food Lifeline in Shoreline, assisting with the community engagement process for the update of the Comprehensive Plan update, and having dialogues with City department heads about City initiatives.